 Legal matters incident to the authorization and sale of the Bonds are subject to the approval of Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel.
-The proposed forms of the approving opinions of Edwards Wildman Palmer LLP are set forth in Appendix A. The opinions will be dated the date of the issuance of the Bonds and will speak only as of that date.
+A proposed form of the approving opinion of Edwards Wildman Palmer LLP is set forth in Appendix A. The opinion will be dated the date of the issuance of the Bonds and will speak only as of that date.
+Certain legal matters will be passed upon for the Series A Underwriters by their counsel, Preti, Flaherty, Beliveau & Pachios, LLP, Concord, New Hampshire.